 I can’t believe that I’m only just writing a review of ‘Gossip Girl’, as it’s a series I’ve been meaning to watch for so long.

 ‘Gossip Girl’ concentrates on a group of teenagers (and then young adults) as they go through life living in New York.
-The majority of them live on the Upper East Side, full of wealth, secrets and scandal.
+The majority of them live on the Upper East Side- a place that is full of wealth, secrets, and scandal.
 Throughout the whole series, the anonymous website, Gossip Girl, follows their every move, posting scandalous news which leads to break ups and make ups throughout the series.

 The main characters are really what makes the series, and whether you love or hate them, your opinion of each one is bound to change throughout the series.

 My favourite character was Blair Waldorff.
 She is the ultimate socialite, ruling high school by keeping a strict social hierarchy, and making sure that everyone is in a position below ‘Queen B.’